awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateStreamProcessor.md

 Required: Yes

  ** [Output](#API_CreateStreamProcessor_RequestSyntax) **   <a name="rekognition-CreateStreamProcessor-request-Output"></a>
-Kinesis data stream stream to which Rekognition Video puts the analysis results\.
+Kinesis data stream stream to which Amazon Rekognition Video puts the analysis results\.
 If you are using the AWS CLI, the parameter name is `StreamProcessorOutput`\.
 Type: [StreamProcessorOutput](API_StreamProcessorOutput.md) object
 Required: Yes